The-SudoStart/house-hunting/README.md

 * call landlords directly,
 * or contact them through WhatsApp.

-No in-app messaging system is included initially.
+No in-app messaging system is included in the MVP.

 ---